Northampton, Massachusetts, United States Guide

 Day Trips

-30 minutes by car Home to Yale University, New Haven offers a blend of history, culture, and culinary delights.
-Explore the Yale campus, visit the Yale University Art Gallery, and enjoy the city's vibrant restaurant scene.
+45 minutes by car Home to Yale University, New Haven offers a blend of history, culture, and culinary delights.
+Tour the Yale campus, visit the Yale University Art Gallery and the Yale Center for British Art, and indulge in the city's famous pizza.

-30 minutes by car Explore the capital of Connecticut, Hartford.
-Visit the Mark Twain House & Museum, the Wadsworth Atheneum Museum of Art, and the Connecticut Science Center.
+2 hours by car Explore the capital of Connecticut, Hartford.
+Visit the Mark Twain House & Museum, where the famous author lived and wrote some of his most beloved works.
+Stroll through Bushnell Park, the oldest publicly funded park in the United States, and explore the Wadsworth Atheneum Museum of Art.

 Travel Time